From Whence She Came

 And, then she met me.
 I named her Lilly.

-Lilly spent time in an old-fashioned, dog-pound-type shelter, probably in a rural area.
+Lilly spent time in an old-fashioned, dog-pound-type shelter in rural, Eastern Colorado.
 She also lived with a foster family in the local border collie rescue network for a bit.
 (I have them to thank for her impeccable housetraining.)
-Through a transfer, she ended up at a progressive humane society near me.
+Through a transfer, she ended up at a modern humane society near me.

 She passed her evaluations, got spayed, then I adopted her the very next day.